On Substack

 That's why I've started this "On Substack" section in my Coffee Break Newsletter.
 It's not a guide to instant success or a blueprint for going viral.
 It's a raw, unfiltered look at what it really takes to carve out your space in this crowded landscape.
 I'm trying everything—the conventional, the unconventional, and the downright weird—to make this work, and I'm sharing it all with you.

 Will we all become Substack millionaires?
 Probably not.
-But can we build something meaningful, connect with readers who truly value our work, and maybe, just maybe, turn this dream into a sustainable reality?
+But can we connect through honest writing, fight burnout with purpose, and find joy in the process?
 I believe we can.

 Thank for this post.
 Substack feel intimidating because when you start you share your work with zero subscribers people don't look.
 But I feel like for it's the place that you can build a real community.